petergriuffin123/arch/README.txt

-follow the pdf tutorial to install it if you don't have the pdf, you can just go to https://wiki.archlinux.org/title/Installation_guide i guess since it's the same thing
+follow the pdf tutorial to install it if you don't have the pdf, you can just go to https://wiki.archlinux.org/title/Installation_guide i guess since it's the same thing or you can use archinstall i guess but with archinstall you can just install a desktop environment easily so i guess what's the point of this guide but even if you do go for arch install you should probably still sudo pacman -Syu every so often and also install whatever programs like sudo pacman -S firefox or something, man idk what you're gonna be installing so just look up the package name of whatever and sudo pacman -S <packagename> i guess

 if something breaks, read the wiki, if it breaks again, read it again anything breaking is probably your fault just saying